BitcoinDesign/Guide/guide/payments/send.md

    layout = "float-right-desktop"
 %}

-A valid transaction that is broadcast to the network cannot be reversed, so it is critical that the sender is given a chance to double check the payment details (amount, recipient address, total fee, etc) before submitting the transaction.
+A valid transaction that is broadcast to the network cannot be reversed, so it is critical that the sender is given a chance to double-check the payment details (amount, recipient address, total fee, etc) before submitting the transaction.

-If your application allows setting spending limits, and the current transaction exceeds it, make sure they go through some security check (biometric, enter PIN, 2FA password, etc).
+If your application allows setting spending limits, and the current transaction exceeds it, make sure they go through some security check (biometric, enter a PIN, 2FA password, etc).
 This technique can also be employed if the transaction is attempting to use the max wallet balance.
 </div>

 **Do's**